cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 decodes the message as JSON data.

-If the header is present and its value is `application/cloudevent+dds`, the receiver decodes the message into the DDS message format, using the `dataencoding` attribute to determine the encoding of the message body.
-There are three valid values of the `dataencoding` attribute currently supported:
+If the header is present and its value is `application/cloudevent+dds`, the receiver decodes the message into the DDS message format, using the `datacontentencoding` attribute to determine the encoding of the message body.
+There are three valid values of the `datacontentencoding` attribute currently supported:
 - `text` for ASCII text
 - `binary` for binary data
 - `json` for JSON data